The Woolbeding Charity

 These include the Simon Sainsbury Centre at the Cambridge Judge Business School; “The Monument Fellowship”, a portfolio of organisations combining efforts along the journey of an offender, to reduce reoffending and the need for imprisoning young people; ground-breaking research in understanding the diagnosis and pathology of Parkinson’s Disease; a 1000-strong cadre of trained HIV-positive peer-support volunteers; the rebuilding of the Glasgow School of Art; the Exhibition Road extension to the Victoria & Albert Museum for the temporary exhibitions; an endowment to the British Museum’s Prints & Drawing Department and a donation for its temporary exhibition space too; and the Royal Opera House’s Open Up scheme.
 These gifts were in addition to the large bequest of paintings to the Tate and National Galleries after Simon’s death in 2006, and £500m in other grants through the lifetime of the Trust.

-Among the legacy gifts is a final grant for the Gardens at Woolbeding House, a National Trust property in Sussex, home to Simon Sainsbury and Stewart Grimshaw for over four decades.
-Here they created what has come to be recognised as a significant Twenty-First Century garden.
+Among the legacy gifts was a final grant to The Woolbeding Charity for new public Gardens at Woolbeding House, a National Trust property in Sussex, home to Simon Sainsbury and Stewart Grimshaw for over four decades.
+Here they had created what has come to be recognised as a significant Twenty-First Century garden.
 Set in what Disraeli described as “the loveliest valley”, it combines extensive restoration of gardens, and landscape historically associated with the Whigs and Lord Robert Spencer, with a contemporary take on the classic English house garden.

 When the Glasshouse with its Silk Route garden is completed, at a projected cost of £5.8m, it will constitute Simon and Stewart’s last and most beautiful gift to the nation, the consummation of over five decades of philanthropy through The Monument Trust.